-e.
+2e.
 Audit Costs

-The Authority has incurred the following costs in relation to the audit of the Statement of Accounts, certification of grant claims and statutory inspections and to non-audit services provided by the Authority's external auditors:
+The costs set out below have been incurred in relation to the audit of the Statement of Accounts, certification of grant claims and statutory inspections and to non-audit services provided by the Authority's external auditors.
+Grant Thornton provided these services in 2012/13 having replaced the Audit Commission as the Authority's appointed external auditors.